HumanSignal/label-studio/docs/source/guide/ml.md

    curl -X POST http://localhost:8080/api/ml/{id}/train
    ```
   See [the Train API documentation](/api/#operation/api_ml_train_create) for more.
 - (Deprecated in version 1.4.1) Automatically after any annotations are submitted or updated.
-Enable the option `Start model training after annotations submit or update` on the **Machine Learning** settings for your project.
+Enable the option `Start model training after annotations submit or update` the **Machine Learning** settings for your project.
 This option will be removed in a future version of Label Studio because you can [trigger training with webhooks](ml_create.html#Trigger-training-with-webhooks).

 In development mode, training logs appear in the web browser console.
 In production mode, you can find runtime logs in `my_backend/logs/uwsgi.log` and RQ training logs in `my_backend/logs/rq.log` on the server running the ML backend, which might be different from the Label Studio server.
 To see more detailed logs, start the ML backend server with the `--debug` option.